eugenp/learn-spring-security/Readme.md

-**UPDATE**: The price of Learn Spring Security OAuth will permanently change on the 11th of December, along with the upcoming OAuth2 material: http://bit.ly/github-lss
+**UPDATE**: The price of "Learn Spring Security OAuth" will permanently change on the 11th of December, along with the upcoming OAuth2 material: http://bit.ly/github-lss

 # About this repo